MokshIITRpr/RISC-V---Assembler/InputFormat.md

 - **.dword**: Reserves space for eight bytes of data.
 - **.asciiz**: Defines a null-terminated ASCII string.

-Ensure each assembly directive is written on a separate line and followed by a space.

 ### Data Segment and Program Counter Information: